zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

    ![](./images/okv-008.png " ")

-7. Click on the Endpoint name: here `CDB1_ON_DBSECLAB`
+7. Click on the Endpoint name (here *`CDB1_ON_DBSECLAB`*)

-8. Confirm that the Wallet created in OKV is the default Wallet for this Endpoint (see the "Default" section)
+8. In the **Default Wallet** section, confirm that the Wallet created in OKV is the default Wallet for this Endpoint

    ![](./images/okv-009.png " ")

-**Your Endpoint is now added!**
+9. Your Endpoint is now added!

 ## **STEP 2**: View the Contents of the OKV Virtual Wallet
 Any time after adding the Endpoint to this host, you can run this script to view the contents of the Virtual Wallet in Oracle Key Vault

-1. Go back to your SSH session and view the Wallet contents on the Operating System
+1. Go back to your SSH session and view the Wallet contents on the **Operating System**

       ````
     <copy>./okv_view_wallet_on_os.sh</copy>